sugarfig/p5-lab-1/README.md

 4. [04_shapescheck](./04_shapescheck/sketch.js)

 - Nice!
 Now talk through this javascript file.
 Make sure everyone in your group feels good about every single line of code in here before moving on.
-- Add some color to this creature!
+- Optional: add some color to this creature!

 5. [05_variables](./05_variables/sketch.js)

-- There's a lot going on in this code snippet (it's actually 2 code snippets), but the focus is on variables.
+- There's a lot going on in this code snippet (it's actually 2 code snippets, but one is commented out for now), but let's just focus on the variables.
 - First, check out the variables `y` and `d`.
 Change those and see what happens.

 - Then, comment out lines 17 - 21.
 Uncomment lines 23 - 36.